Templates

 Risk of unexpected restrictions: For customers purchasing software, it is important to clearly set out the scope of their licence to use that software in a software licence agreement.
 Particularly where a customer is procuring business-critical software, unless the scope of the licence is clearly defined, there is a risk that the software supplier could suspend or restrict the use of the software which could have a major impact on the customer’s business.
 The software licence agreement should set out how long the customer is entitled to use the software, to allow for continuity of use.

 Protecting rights in the software: It is equally important to document the terms relating to the provision of software for software suppliers to ensure that: (i) their software is not exploited; (ii) it is clear when and what the supplier gets paid for licensing the software; and (iii) the supplier’s rights in, and ownership of, the software are protected.
-The software licence agreement will set out clear rules and restrictions on the use of the software by the customer and its authorised users.

 Know how long the licence lasts: For both parties, it is important to clearly understand how and when the licence could come to an end to avoid an unexpected, sudden stop in licence fees or software use, so this should be documented in a software licence agreement (as provisions relating to term and termination rights).